ray-x/lsp_signature.nvim/README.md

 # lsp_signature.nvim

+Show function signature when you types

-This nvim plugin are made for completion plugin which does not support signature help.
+- This nvim plugin are made for completion plugins which does not support signature help.
   Need neovim-0.5+ and enable nvim-lsp.

-Part of the code was ported from [completion-nvim](https://github.com/nvim-lua/completion-nvim), which does have lots of cool features.
+- Part of the code was ported from [completion-nvim](https://github.com/nvim-lua/completion-nvim), which does have lots of cool features.

-Fully asynchronous lsp buf request.
+- Fully asynchronous lsp buf request.

+- Virtual text avalible

 In order to highlight the parameters that are typing, I am using "\`" to force highlight in markdown.
 So the hint will look like :